ryanturcotte/iracing-schedule-viewer/README.md

 Getting it out of Canvas and into GitHub was a little more difficult because Gemini's instructions neglected to mention it was using Tailwind v3. (much confusion was had).
 But after running the Tailwind v4 upgrade, the original Canvas design was recreated.
 Continued prompting of Google Gemini Code Assist has gotten the app to it's current state.

 The majority of code was written by Google Gemini with the exception of the text minimization list and simple fixes that were easier to change by hand.
+For 2026S1 (December 2025) I began to use Antigravity..

 ## How to run locally (needs testing)